TrustworthyComputing/csaw_esc_2023/README.md

 *It is also recommended to periodically visit this repository on GitHub, as the details may be updated*.

 ---

+## Acknowledgments
+The development this competition was partially supported by the National Science Foundation (Award #2234974).

+## Partner institutions

 <p align="center">
     <img src="./logos/logos.png" alt="logos"/>